 The methods of determining disk usage differ between operating systems.
-Refer to the section below that matches your operating system.
+Refer to the section below that matches the operating system.

-Note: If you determine that you have insufficient disk space you must free up some space or increase the size of your hard disk.
-If your operating system has been installed on a virtual machine, you can increase the size of its virtual disk.
+Note: Once it is determined that there is insufficient disk space, the hard disk either needs to be freed up or increased.
+If the operating system has been installed on a virtual machine, increase the size of its virtual disk.
 For more information, see

 Windows

 Note: The exact procedure differs between versions of Windows.
 If one procedure does not work try the other.
-If neither method works, consult the manual for your version of Windows.
+If neither method works, consult the manual for the version of Windows.

 To determine disk usage from the user interface: